 What are we focusing on?

-When we first become aware of what we are thinking about it can take extensive effort to rewire and train our brains to focus on more positive, uplifting thoughts and create beneficial habits.
+When we first what we are thinking about it can take extensive effort to rewire and train our brains to focus on more positive, uplifting thoughts and create beneficial habits.
 If we have been thinking negatively over a long period of time, you can take focused effort to retrain our natural thought patterns.

 The Bible spoke about this thousands of years ago.
 It mentionsthe importance of transforming our minds to be aligned with goodness, optimism, and God‘s will for our lives.
 A beautiful verse is from Romans 12 Verse 12.